2022 Alaska Senate election

 The 2022 Alaska Senate elections took place on November 8, 2022, with the primary elections being held on August 16, 2022.
 State senators serve four-year terms in the Alaska Senate, with half of the seats normally up for election every two years.
-However, because most districts were greatly changed in redistricting, elections were held for 19 of the 20 seats.
-The only exception is District T, represented by Democrat Donny Olson, which was mostly unchanged in redistricting and thus did not have an election.
+However, because most districts were greatly changed in redistricting, elections were held for 19 of the 20 seats; the only exception is District T, represented by Democrat Donny Olson, which was mostly unchanged in redistricting and thus did not have an election.
 Some senators were elected to serve four-year terms, while others would serve shortened two-year terms.

-Following the previous election in 2020, Republicans had control of the Alaska Senate with 13 seats to Democrats' 7 seats.
+Following the previous election in 2020, Republicans had control of the Alaska Senate, with 13 seats to Democrats' seven seats.
 One Democrat caucused with the Republicans, giving them a governing majority of 14 seats.

+After the 2022 elections, Republicans lost two seats to Democrats, reducing their majority to 11–9.
+However, a coalition government was formed with eight Republicans and all nine Democrats.

 Background

 In 2020, Alaskan voters approved Ballot Measure 2, an initiative to implement a nonpartisan blanket top-four primary with a single, open primary where candidates from all parties are listed on the ballot and the top four vote getters advance to the general election.
 The general election is then resolved using instant-runoff voting, where voters rank the candidates and the candidates receiving the lowest votes are eliminated one by one until one candidate has a majority.
-The first elections using the new system was the 2022 election cycle.
+The first election using the new system was the 2022 election cycle.
 As of the close of candidate filing, none of the elections for the Alaska Senate had more than four candidates.